 The Emirates offers three jurisdictions: mainland, free zone and offshore.
 Each economic zone has its own set of laws and regulations regarding business setup and permitted activities.
 The type of jurisdiction that you choose will depend on your business needs, activities chosen, license needed, etc.

-Below is the overview of the different zones offered by Dubai:
+Below is the overview of the different economic zones where you can open business in Dubai:

 • Mainland: Mainland, also known as onshore, is the part of Dubai outside the free zones and is regulated by the Department of Economic Development (DED).
 Businesses operating in mainland Dubai have the freedom to work in various sectors.
 They can interact with other companies and individuals within Dubai, UAE, and globally.

 • Free Zone: Free zones in Dubai are special economic areas with their own regulations.
-They offer numerous benefits and tax exemptions thus attracting foreign direct investment (FDI).
-Dubai boasts over 28 free zones, with over 200,000 companies already established.
+They offer numerous benefits and tax exemptions thus attracting foreign investors.
+Dubai boasts over 30 free zones, with over thousands of companies already established.

 Mainland: